Open daily from 9.00 until 17.45.

 Click here to view all times and prices for Dr Arnott’s Sampling Sensation.

 The Edinburgh International Science Festival will also be running until the 16th April.
-Our top picks would definitely have to include:

-Discover Edinburgh’s Mathematical History.
+Secondly, Discover Edinburgh’s Mathematical History.
 This 1.5-hour walking tour is led by mathematicians from the University of Edinburgh.
 Uncover the secret history of logic, geometry and cryptography in the city.
 Expect puzzles along the way!

 Click here to take a look at the range of the other Science Festival events on offer.